- - -

 My thesis work — "The Normative Influence of Climate Movements on the UNFCCC COP Negotiations" focuses on how global norms by climate movements and transnational advocacy networks influence UNFCCC Conference of Parties (COP).
 The work is supervised by Prof. Viktoria Spaiser, Prof. Richard Beardsworth, and Prof. Cristina Stefan.

-The thesis stems from the project "Understanding normative change to address the climate emergency" by Dr. Viktoria Spaiser.
+The thesis stems from the project "Understanding normative change to address the climate emergency" led by Prof. Viktoria Spaiser.
 See more:

-My involvement with Priestley Centre for Climate Futures (see here) has been to strengthen my research work.
+Time in University of Leeds was strengthened by my involvement with Priestley Centre for Climate Futures (see here).
 Further, publications so far directly and/or indirectly relates to the PhD work.

 University of Leeds